dxl2/ava-repl/README.md

 To invoke in CLI mode, simply pass the along the commandline.
 Make sure to set the environment variables for the Keystore user.
 `build/AvaShell.js avm checkTx <tx>`

+## Custom Commands
+You can easily add your own context and commands to the REPL shell.
+See Custom.ts for an example.

 ## Help
 Run `help` in REPL to see all supported commands, description of what they do, and invocation instructions.